charlie-will-software/piCamera/docs/usbwebcam-ffmpeg.md

     Using webcam id video capture the output, error is raised if the webcam cannot be captured from.
-If successful ffmpeg process is started and the camera frame is written to the standard input of the process.
+If successful ffmpeg process is started.
+    Then the camera frame is written to the standard input of the process.
     If uncommented there is an output of the camera from cv2.imshow.
     When exited appropriately, the camera is released.
     Currently if you fail to exit you receive an error.

     Args:
         webcam_id: id of the camera
         output_ip: output ip of the camera
         Output_port: output port of the camera
-        width: resize value for the cameras network stream as pxls (stream output width)
+        width: resize value for the cameras
+            network stream as pxls (stream output width)
         height: resize value for the cameras network stream as pxls (stream output height)
         fps: fps of the output stream

     Returns: